alex-bellon/wikipedia/README.md

 - [Year 2000 Problem](https://en.wikipedia.org/wiki/Year_2000_problem) - A class of computer bugs related to the formatting and storage of calendar data for dates beginning in the year 2000.

 ### Cryptography
+- [Acoustic cryptanalysis](https://en.wikipedia.org/wiki/Acoustic_cryptanalysis) - a type of side channel attack that exploits sounds emitted by computers or other devices.
 - [Add-Rotate-XOR](https://en.wikipedia.org/wiki/Block_cipher#ARX_(add%E2%80%93rotate%E2%80%93XOR)) - Many modern block ciphers and hashes are ARX algorithms—their round function involves only three operations: modular addition, rotation with fixed rotation amounts, and XOR (ARX).
+- [Alberti cipher](https://en.wikipedia.org/wiki/Alberti_cipher) - one of the first polyalphabetic ciphers.
+In the opening pages of his treatise De componendis cifris] he explained how his conversation with the papal secretary Leonardo Dati about a recently developed movable type printing press led to the development of his cipher wheel.
 - [Alice and Bob cast of characters](https://en.wikipedia.org/wiki/Alice_and_Bob#Cast_of_characters) - fictional characters commonly used as a placeholder name in cryptology, as well as science and engineering literature.
+- [All or nothing transform](https://en.wikipedia.org/wiki/All-or-nothing_transform) - an encryption mode which allows the data to be understood only if all of it is known.
+AONTs are not encryption, but frequently make use of symmetric ciphers and may be applied before encryption.
 - [Beale ciphers](https://en.wikipedia.org/wiki/Beale_ciphers) - a set of three ciphertexts, one of which allegedly states the location of a buried treasure of gold, silver and jewels estimated to be worth over US$43 million as of January 2018.
 - [Blowfish (cipher)](https://en.wikipedia.org/wiki/Blowfish_(cipher)) - a symmetric-key block cipher, designed in 1993 by Bruce Schneier and included in many cipher suites and encryption products.
 - [ChaCha](https://en.wikipedia.org/wiki/Salsa20#ChaCha_variant) - aim to increase the diffusion per round while achieving the same or slightly better performance.